The New Forest boasts an impressive array of

 The New Forest is a great place for all sorts of birds, many of which nest on the ground, especially those that breed in the open heathland and mires.

-The main danger is that these birds can be frightened away from their nests in spring, leaving eggs or young vulnerable to the cold, or to predators such as crows.
+The main danger is that these ground nesting birds can easily be frightened away from their nests in spring, leaving eggs or young vulnerable to the cold, or to predators such as crows.
 Obviously the disturbance could be quite ‘natural’ like a passing fox – but people straying from the main tracks, with or without dogs, are an additional risk.

 Activities designed to address the issue include:

 Six free walking routes - just sign up for New Forest news Newsletter

 Choose the categories you would like to display on the map.